 About

-I’m Zoë (she/her) and I am a qualified Counsellor & Psychotherapist.
-I’m Irish with Antiguan heritage and based in Bristol, UK.
+I’m Zoë (she/her) and I’m a relational-existential counsellor & psychotherapist.
+I’m Irish with Antiguan heritage and my practice is based in London.

-I have a range of experiences supporting adults with their mental health.
-From 2020, I volunteered with Bristol Mind on their emotional support helpline.
-I did this for two years and provided peer support to other volunteers working on the line as well.
+I have a wide range of experiences supporting adults with their mental health.
+I volunteered with Bristol Mind for over two years on their emotional support helpline, providing peer support and supervision to other volunteers as well as assisting in the training process.

-During my training, I undertook a two year placement at The Swan Project, an organisation providing low-cost therapy services to adults impacted by addiction.
+I completed a two-year psychotherapy placement at The Swan Project, a charity providing long-term therapy to adults impacted by addiction.

 Approach